djor-aleksa/dental-zone/README.md

-# dental-zone
+# Dental Zone
-Dental zone - professional website for dental services
+***Professional website for dental services***

 This website is used to provide the basic information about dental services offered by two young dentists based in Niš, Serbia.

+Emilija Jovanović & Filip Antić

 Basically, it consists of four simple pages:
 - **Homepage**
 - **About Us**